-If the suspect is given the caution in approved written form, the Act has been complied with.
+If the suspect is given the caution (see PDF below) in approved written form, the Act has been complied with.
 "There is nothing in the Act which requires that an arrested person be advised of his/her rights verbally rather than in writing."
-(R v Grant (1992) 8 CRNZ 483)
+(R v Grant (1992) 8 CRNZ 483).